Investigating Transferability in Pretrained Language Models: Layer norm

 \section{Layer norm}

+Because the residual connections around each sublayer in BERT are of the form $\mathrm{LayerNorm}(x + \mathrm{Sublayer}(x))$, reinitializing a particular layer neutralizes the effect of the last layer norm application from the previous layer in a way that cannot be circumvented through the residual connections.
+However, for brevity we simply refer to ``reinitializing a layer'' in this paper.

-We also assessed whether preserving the mean and variance of activations across reinitialized layers might aid optimization.
-To do so, we preserved the layer norm parameters in our progressive runs with 5k examples.
+We also assessed whether preserving the layer norm parameters in each layer might aid optimization.
+To do so, we preserved these parameters in our incremental trials with 5k examples.
 These trials are plotted in Figure \ref{fig:progressive-keep-ln}, and demonstrate that preserving layer norm does not aid (and may even harm) finetuning of reinitialized layers.